KatherineMichel/digital-commonplace/README.md

 https://www.amazon.com/gp/product/B07GY6F2LH/ref=dbs_a_def_rwt_bibl_vppi_i0
 https://en.wikipedia.org/wiki/Community_building | Community building - Wikipedia
 hero theme - Google Search

+Dantley
+https://twitter.com/dantley/status/1337550168980217856 | Dantley Davis on Twitter: "I love working with people with windy roads to design, those who are misfits, trouble makers, and challenge the status quo.
+We are punk rock.
+Hip hop.
+I’m inspired by those who rage against the machine.
+Together we’ll make a better Twitter and a better Internet." / Twitter

 https://twitter.com/jonafato/status/1270806946971557888 | Jon Banafato on Twitter: "Conference organizers open chat tonight at 9PM EDT.
 Drop in to talk about running events or even just to distract yourself from the world for a couple hours." / Twitter